bbbburns/goodreads-to-obsidian/README.md

 You could use another great plugin (link here) to add new books directly to Obsidian.
 This one won't do that.

 ## What if I want to keep using Goodreads?
 This this probably is not for you.
 However, there are some solutions that do that!
+Like [Goodsidian](https://github.com/selfire1/goodsidian) - which takes updates from your feeds of active Goodreads use and puts those into Obsidian.
+That wasn't what I wanted!